andrecupini/nginx-with-nodejs/README.md

 > How to create database table in the first run:

-Enter in nodejs container with the command:
+Enter nodejs container with the command:
 ```sh
 # docker exec -it app bash
 ```